You're All Wrong

 I’ve been wrong since the Big Bang.

-Even that is wrong.
-There was no beginning.
+Even that is wrong; there was no beginning.

-We are ever-evolving mistakes in the boundless
+We are ever-evolving mistakes

-green microbial slime of Beauty.
+in the boundless green microbial slime

-When you add and subtract all the Buddha’s
+of Beauty.
+When you add and subtract

-good deeds and little blunders over thousands
+all the Buddha’s good deeds and blunders

-of Bodhisattva lives, the sum is neither greater
+the sum is neither greater nor less than one.

-there’s no dance.
-We eternally miscalculate
+We eternally miscalculate ourselves:

-ourselves: that's how we survive.
+that's how we survive.

 Any slip-up might be the serendipitous